-Ms. Dickerson is married to retired Air Force Sergeant Matthew Dickerson.
+Dickerson is married to retired Air Force Sgt.
+Matthew Dickerson.
 Together, they have two children, Mark and MeMe.
-She earned a bachelor of science degree in business administration, graduating cum laude.
+She earned a Bachelor of Science degree in business administration, graduating cum laude.
 She also earned an associate degree in psychology from Midlands Technical College.
-She is a native of Savannah, Ga., and moved to Columbia in 1975 with her husband and two children, following her husband’s retirement from the Air Force.
+She is a native of Savannah, Ga., and moved to Columbia in 1975 with her husband and two children following her husband’s retirement from the Air Force.
 She is a former independent business owner, retiring as a compliance auditor in 2006.

 She has worked to improve the Richland County Business Service Center to provide a better quality of service for local business owners and residents alike.
 She has worked with the County's Neighborhood Improvement Program to enhance the quality of life in aging neighborhoods and to promote restoration and revitalization.
 She is an advocate for community planning and also supports the Conservation Commission in its mission to preserve the pristine lands and waterways of Richland County and foster preservation efforts for historic sites.

 Dickerson is an advocate for the cultural arts, libraries, recreation and schools.
 Her service on the Parks and Recreation Ad Hoc Committee helped secure a community park and swimming pool in St. Andrews.
 She also supported the renovation and remodeling of the County-owned Township Auditorium, a renowned and historical event venue, and continues to support Capital City/Lake Murray Country Tourism to attract high-profile events to the region.